There was a nasty, harmful bad apple among the throngs of spirits found here!

 Story TWO:A Murderous Attempt

 A second version of this story, backed up by Jim Williams himself, says that this incident happened to one of Jim’s friends, an unbeliever.
-Three of Jim’s friends came inside.
+In this telling, three of Jim’s friends came inside.
 One of them, who didn’t believe in spirits, went up the third floor and had this same experience.

 Meanwhile, his friends had returned to their home across the street.
 They heard him screaming and rushed across the street.
 They found him on the third floor, still quaking from his terrifying experiences as previously described in story one.